Our Approach

 Structured

-Structured approaches work on several levels:
+A structured method work on several levels:

-Phonology: the understanding of the sound structure of spoken words.
+- Phonology: the understanding of the sound structure of spoken words.

-Phonemic awareness: the ability to segment words into sound components.
+- Phonemic awareness: the ability to segment words into sound components.

-Sound-letter association: the ability to map sound structures to letters and spelling patterns.
+- Sound-letter association: the ability to map sound structures to letters and spelling patterns.

-Grammar: grammar helps build logical pathways from spelling and meaning.
+- Grammar: grammar helps build logical pathways from spelling and meaning.
 Syntax gives context to how children should map phonemes to graphemes.

-Semantics: like grammar, semantics give context to how children should map phonemes to graphemes.
+- Semantics: like grammar, semantics give context to how children should map phonemes to graphemes.

-Training each skill in a systematic way helps them develop automatisms between the sound structure of words, their spelling and their meaning.
+Training each skill in a systematic way helps them develop automatisms between the sound structure of words, their spelling, and their meaning.